 For our honeymoon, my husband and I went backpacking in Europe for 3 months.
-Here, I’m sharing all the details from our time in Europe, including things to do and places to eat, particularly vegetarian restaurants.
+Here, I’m sharing all the details from our time in Europe, including things to do, what we packed and places to eat, particularly vegetarian restaurants.

-We’ve been back from Europe for 2 months now and I’m finally sharing all the details from our experience!
-I compiled all of the little guides I wrote along the way, plus some tips for you guys at the end.
+We’ve been back from Europe for 2 months now and I’m finally sharing all the details from our experience.
+I compiled all of the guides I wrote along the way, plus some extra tips at the end.

 As with all of my travel guides, I want to stress that I don’t live in Europe and I’m not an expert by any means.
 This is just my personal experience backpacking in Europe.
 I hope you’ll find it helpful in one way or another.